Best practices for creating a modern npm package with security in mind

 Unit testing

 Making sure your package behaves in the way you want it to involves writing tests against your code.
 You’ll need a few tools to help with setting up your project to run unit tests and show the results.
-These tools are Mocha.js, Chai.js and ts-node.
-Mocha.js is a test runner, Chai.js is an assertion library to help determine if you’re getting the results you’re expecting from your code, and ts-node helps us to use these tools in TypeScript projects.
+These tools are now available as built-in modules in Node.js (since version 20.x and 18.x and 16.17.x behind an experimental flag).
 Follow the steps below to set up and run tests for your npm package:

-1. Install developer dependencies using the following command in your terminal: npm i -D mocha @type/mocha chai @types/chai ts-node
+Install developer dependencies using the following command in your terminal:

-.
-Note: You can refer to the example npm package repository as an example: https://github.com/snyk-snippets/modern-npm-package/blob/main/tests/index.spec.ts
+Note: you can refer to the example npm package repository as an example: https://github.com/snyk-snippets/modern-npm-package.

 property in the scripts